enonic/app-azure-ad-idprovider/README.md

 | `custom.azure.user.modify`| Local user is modified |
 | `custom.azure.user.create`| Local user is created  |

+### Login

-The *Login* event passes an object as parameter describing the user with these fields:
+The `...login` event passes an object as parameter describing the user with these fields:

  - `type`
  - `key`